 Step 3: Do your pandemic SWOT analysis a minimum 1x per week

 Why do this every week?
 I admit that it seems counterintuitive.
 Yet standard approaches cannot lead us through these unpredictable times.
 Things are changing fast, and there is no precedent.
 By focusing on the top 3-5 weekly priorities from your COVID-19 SWOT analysis, your team will have a focus for the week while you and your leadership team own the communication—and all are less likely to be blindsided.
 This will build encouragement during this pandemic and help buoy morale.

 Each week, after you complete Step 2, reconvene again.
 Use the latest info and intel, work through a SWOT and create a new list of 3-5 priorities for the next week.
 Don’t forget that with each weekly plan put in place, you must own the communication with stakeholders (team, lenders, board, public, government agencies, suppliers, etc. as appropriate).

 Step 4: Communicate the next steps to appropriate stakeholders

 Set a weekly (minimum) communication cycle to inform all stakeholders.
-In uncertain times, it’s easier to be consistent in communication by scheduling ahead.
+In uncertain times, it’s easier to communicate consistently by scheduling ahead.
 Think about your stakeholders' “news cycle,” and plan accordingly.
-You may use a morning, internal press announcement to level-set what the company and leadership are doing against last night's (or this morning’s) news.
+You may use a morning internal press announcement to level-set what the company and leadership are doing against last night's (or this morning’s) news.

-To SWOT at a pandemic, maximize team member effort, and communicate your SWOT.
+To SWOT during a pandemic, maximize team member effort, and communicate your SWOT.
 You’ll give your team direction, focus their actions, and put up bumper rails to keep them moving forward—all while gaining actionable data to lead you through any pandemic.
 Understand the SWOT terms, apply the SWOT approach weekly (or more often), and immediately communicate the next steps to appropriate stakeholders.

 Be sure to write with your application, your results, and your questions, or check out our virtual planning services if you need expert help – Barry.